vron7/Aha-s/README.md

 Every time a function is called:
 * a new execution context is created for that function
 * execution context is put at the top of the execution stack
-* when funtion finished it is popped off
+* when funtion is finished the execution context is popped off the stack
 ```js
 function b(){
 	// b is invoked, a new execution context is created and placed to the top of execution stack